Skip to main content

 Data Extraction Benchmark

-Data extraction benchmarks for a plain table (no transformations) using well sized network and computer resources:
+Data extraction benchmarks for a plain table (no transformations) using well-sized network and computer resources:

-• MS SQL Server data extraction:
+• MS SQL Server data transfer:

-• Within the same SQL instance: avg of 500K to 2M recs/sec, speed of 200MBps to 400MBps.
+• Within the same on-prem or private cloud SQL instance: avg of 50K to 1M rows/sec.

-• Over a 1GB local network: avg of 50K to 100K recs/sec, speed of 10MBps to 18MBps.
+• Over a 1GB+ local network: avg of 50K to 100K rows/sec.

-• DataSelf cloud data warehouse:
+• DataSelf AWS cloud data warehouse:

 • OData data extraction: